 2. Submit a parent/guardian essay telling us in 250 words or fewer why your child should be considered for this opportunity.

-All pre-evaluation materials (registration form, parent essay, and report cards) must be received by May 1, 2017.
+All pre-evaluation materials (application, parent essay, and school records) must be received by May 1, 2022.

 These awards seek to honor students who have demonstrated exemplary citizenship and are committed to honesty, respect for others, community service and honoring our country.
 This award is available to students who have received a high evaluation in citizenship on report cards and who have demonstrated initiative and industry to improve our school, community and/or the world.
 Letters of recommendation should speak to the student’s exemplary citizenship and expression of honesty, respect for others, initiative, industry, community service and honor of country.